 Osteomyelitis results from infectious processes involving the bones of the spine, while sacroiliitis results from inflammatory changes in the sacroiliac joints.
 This pain presents over the sacroiliac joints and radiates to the anterior and posterior thighs.
 This pain is usually worse at night and is exacerbated by prolonged sitting or standing.

 Malignant tumors of the spine can be primary or metastatic.
 Most primary spinal tumors are found in patients younger than 30 years and usually involve the posterior vertebral elements.
 Metastatic tumors are found mostly in patients older than 50 years and tend to occur in the anterior aspects of the vertebral body.
+Metastatic disease is more common than primary tumors of the spine, and thoracic spine metastatic lesions are more common than lumbar.
 Caution is advised, in that these traditional "red flags" have sufficient evidence in detecting spinal malignancy if based on the presence of a single red flag.
 However, the presence of more than 2 of these together should increase suspicion for the need for further workup.

 According to the Nationwide Inpatient Sample (NIS), approximately 183,151 patients with a primary diagnosis of low back pain were discharged from US hospitals between 1998 and 2007.
 During this period, an average of 65% of these patients were admitted through the ER, with a significant increase from 1998 (54%) to 2005 (71%).
 Multivariate analysis showed that uninsured patients (OR 2.1, 95% CI 1.7-2.6, P<0.0001) and African American patients (OR 1.5, 95% CI 1.2-1.7, P<0.0001) were significantly more likely to be admitted through the ER than private insurance patients or Caucasian patients, respectively.